oddcamp/middleman-boilerplate/README.md

 [gulpfile.js](https://github.com/kollegorna/middleman-boilerplate/blob/master/gulpfile.js#L33)

-By default it's configured to deploy to one of our VPS:s.
+By default it's configured to deploy to one of our VPS's.

 #### Deploy to Amazon S3